sylvioneto/terraform_gcp/cloud-composer/README.md

 ## Description

 This example demonstrates how to use Cloud Composer to:
+- Restore a Postgres backup
-- Extract data from Postgres and to Cloud Storage
+- Extract data from Postgres to Cloud Storage
 - Load data from Cloud Storage to BigQuery
-- Transform data on BigQuery
+- Transform data on BigQuery (to-do)

 Resources created:
 - VPC with firewall rules